 - Rub peaches softly with a cloth to remove peach fuzz.
 Rinse and dry.

-- Chop peaches, tomato, onion, bell pepper, jalapeño, and cilantro and add to a medium bowl.
+- Chop peaches, tomato, onion, bell pepper, jalapeño (include seeds for more spice, remove seeds to make it milder), and cilantro.
+Add to a medium bowl.

-- Add lime juice, salt and pepper, and sugar and gently toss to combine.
+- Add lime juice, salt, pepper, and sugar.
+Gently toss to combine.
 Add chili powder for additional spice if needed (optional)

-- Taste salsa, and add additional juice or salt and pepper as needed.
+- Taste the salsa, and add additional juice or salt and pepper as needed.

 Couild.
 You skip.
 Spicy.
 Like.
 Cilantro and.
 Jalapeno pepper I. Dont.
 Like.
 Spicy.